• Unique stories of an art collection

 Giovanni di Paolo

-He was a Senese painter and was deeply influenced by the International Gothic
+He was a Sienese painter and was deeply influenced by the International Gothic

 The Adoration of the Magi, 1460